-Canada has had a few foreign universities set up shop in Canada, but they often do not last very long.
-Charles Sturt University of Australia, for instance, offered teacher education programs at a campus in Brampton for about a decade before closing in 2016.
-Currently, City University of Seattle, the New York Institute of Technology, and Farleigh Dickinson University all have campuses in Vancouver, while Northeastern University recently opened a campus in Toronto.
+Alberta and British Columbia always had a slightly different model for community colleges, one which was much closer to the American model of "junior colleges".
+In these two provinces, community colleges had professional orientations like those in the other seven majority-anglophone provinces.
+However, in addition, they also had a university-transfer function.
 Both provinces initially were very cautious about expanding universities and so kept it concentrated to just two (Alberta) or three (B.C.) institutions, with students from outside the urban centres doing the first two years at regional colleges before transferring to the universities.
 Since the turn of the century, both provinces have been expanding their university systems (British Columbia more so than Alberta), and so the university-transfer aspect of colleges has eroded somewhat.
 Yet because of the transfer mission, both Alberta and British Columbia have extensive inter-institutional credit-transfer arrangements not replicated anywhere else in the country.

 Quebec's college system is quite different from those in the rest of the country.
-Quebec has only five years of secondary school compared to six in the rest of the country (the regular leaving age is 16 or 17 rather than 17 or 18).
-Students may then attend a College d'enseignement général et professionnel (CEGEP) for two years.
-As in Alberta and British Columbia, there are two streams-a vocational/professional one which leads to the labour market, and a general one which ends with the awarding of a diplôme d'études collégiales (DEC), which is a prerequisite to attend university.
+Quebec has only five years of secondary school compared to six in the rest of the country (regular leaving age is 16 or 17 rather than 17 or 18).
+Students may then attend a College d'enseignement général et professionel (CEGEP) for two years.
+As in Alberta and British Columbia, there are two streams - a vocational/professional one which leads to the labour market, and a general one which ends with the awarding of a diplôme d'études collégiales (DEC), which is a necessary prerequisite to attend university.
 All university-bound students in Quebec must therefore attend college.
-This model made a great deal of sense 50 years ago when the province's small postsecondary system was mostly composed of Catholic Collèges classiques offering education that was more rigorous than secondary education but less than a full degree.
-During Quebec's Quiet Revolution of the 1960s, these religious colleges chose to become CE65 GEPs, except for Bishop's, which converted to university status.
-It is doubtful that this model would be adopted deliberately today, mainly because it is not clear that there is much call for an intermediate non-vocational credential between secondary school and university.
-Nevertheless, Quebec's current system is so entrenched that it will survive simply through inertia; i.e., while there may not be a reason to adopt such a system now, there is no compelling reason to abandon it.
+This model made a great deal of sense 50 years ago when the province's small postsecondary system was mostly composed of Catholic "Collèges classique" offering education that was more rigorous than secondary education but less so than a full degree.
+During Quebec's Quiet Revolution of the 1960s, these religious colleges chose the college route, except for Bishop's, which converted to university status.
+This is probably not a model anyone would adopt deliberately today, mostly because it is no longer clear that there is any demand for an intermediate non-vocational credential between secondary school and university.
+Nevertheless, Quebec's current system is so entrenched that it will almost certainly survive through inertia alone.